robbelouwet/masterthesis-forkskinny/weekly_reports/week6.md

 having to load the state after evey single SIMD instruction, but after debugging the register, I concluded the SIMD values never leave the SIMD register after an instruction.

+## Wednesday
+1) look into a simple example of what bit slicing is
+2) try to use romulus skinny-128-384 and construct forkskinny-128-384
+   1) How to extend the LSFR to 7 bits at the AddConstants step?
+   2) after this works, maybe look at how to extend implementation to forkskinny-64-128?

 ### What was on my mind

 - Starting to think that SIMD on its own is not going to give any speedups.
 The fact that state cells are only 4-bit